k-monnik/social-media-dashboard/README.md

 ### What I learned

 With this project, I had fun learning how to implement the dark/light theme switcher using JavaScript and styling the toggle switch using Tailwind.
-The Tailwind 'dark' variant made it simple to style the various theme color changes throughout the project.
+The Tailwind `dark` variant made it simple to style the various theme color changes throughout the project.

 ### Future iterations